Syncing 10,000 leads/mo? GET A DEMO

 Facebook Marketplace Ad type

-In addition to personal items and property categories, Facebook Marketplace dedicates a unique category for car dealerships.
+In addition to personal items and property categories, Marketplace on Meta has a dedicated category for car dealerships.
 This is to help them connect with buyers by reducing friction in the car purchase process.
 Take a look at these Facebook Marketplace Ad examples:

 Facebook Marketplace Ad example